harishv-99/2025-Phoenix/TeamCode/src/main/java/edu/ftcphoenix/fw/Beginner's Guide.md

         // later: IntakeSubsystem, TransferSubsystem, etc.
 ```

+`PhoenixRobot` then owns these subsystems and forwards lifecycle calls to them.

-In the beginning, it’s fine to keep everything in `PhoenixRobot`.
+You don’t have to start with subsystems.
+It’s fine to begin with everything in `PhoenixRobot`.
 Section 9 shows how to split it into subsystems later.

 ---